 For all the actions listed above to be effective, all the Assembly's service areas will need to plan effectively for the delivery of bilingual services.
 The new recruitment system will be supported by appropriate language skills training, which will, in turn, lead to increased bilingual capacity.
 The Bilingual Skills Strategy that was undertaken under the first Official Languages Scheme required service areas to publish their own language plans.
 These identify the bilingual capacity of the team in relation to the services' day-to-day functions, and outline how each team makes the best use of the language skills within the team and beyond.
 For the Fifth Assembly, the language plans will need to be more robust and will reflect the progress of individual Welsh learners.
-More formalised recognition should be given to staff members who take up training opportunities with the Language Skills Team.
-Individual learners, line managers and tutors should agree relevant and achievable targets to be reviewed regularly and reflected in the Assembly's performance management system.
+More formalised and career-related recognition should be given to staff members who take up training opportunities with the Language Skills Team.
+This should be reflected in the Assembly's performance management system.